 |$80,000 and above||$9,750 + 60% of the income over $80,000|

-Yes, spousal income may affect your LRAP benefits.
+Yes, spousal income (as well as assets) may affect your LRAP benefits.
 The adjusted gross income used will either be a) the individual income or b) half the joint income, whichever of the two is higher.
+If the spouse has educational loan payments, those will be subtracted from the spouse's annual income.
+Moreover, any substantial physical and financial assets over $130,000 will be included as income.
 See page 5 of the LRAP 2018 Program Terms for more information on spousal income, children, assets and other factors that can adjust a graduate's income for the purpose of LRAP benefits.

 The formula is 40 hours/(hours worked) x Salary = Adjusted Salary.
 For example, imagine a participant employed in a qualifying position for 20 hours per week at an annual salary of $35,000.
 Her "adjusted salary" is $70,000.
 Her contribution towards her need-based loans for the year would be 50% of $5,000 (the amount over $65,000) plus a base contribution of $2,250, or $4,750.